substack/ploy/readme.markdown

 ploy will look at your `package.json`'s `scripts.start` field for how to start processes.

+Before any services are started, `npm install .` will be run on the deployed repo. npm will handle the `preinstall`, `install`, and `postinstall` hooks.

 If `scripts.start` is a string, ploy will set `$PORT` for a single process and host it accordinly.